About this Site

 please email email@example.com

-Its mission is to help teach and promote the practice and enjoyment of the English dances
+- to help teach and promote the practice ane enjoyment of the English dances from the

-plus other information deemed by the editors to be of interest to Regency dancers.
+- any other activities and information deemed by the officers to be of interest to Regency dancers worldwide.

 It was decided that the most instructive and enjoyable way to share dances was through animation.

-This site therefore brings together a growing list of the most popular dances that I and the
+This site therefore brings together a growing list of over 500 dances.

 Regency dances are danced enthusiastically throughout the world.
 At a recent ball I attended in Florence, Italy

 I met dancers from England, USA, Australia, Holland, France, Italy, Malta and many other countries.
 We are an international

 community and I hope this site will help build up a common repository of dances for all to enjoy.